jeremybarbet/Statiks-Chrome/readme.md

 Statiks
 ========

-Statiks is an easy-to-use chrome extension allowing you to connect several social networks and retrieve your followers data.
+Statiks is an easy-to-use chrome extension allowing you to connect several social networks and retrieve your details stats.
-You can reload your data and consult for each network how many followers you gained (or lost).
+You can reload your networks and consult for each network how many followers you gained (or lost) through a dynamic graph.

-This is a _MVP_ Minimal Valuable Product, I will keep improving, adding new networks and more stats.
+I keep improving, fixing, adding new networks and more stats.
 Feel free to contribute.

 [Visit the application's website](http://statiks.jeremybarbet.com)

 TODO
 ----

-* ~~Add graph for total stats~~
 * Possibility to sort networks
-* ~~Add loader when adding networks take too much time, to avoid repetitive Enter press~~
-* ~~Remove scrollbar on Windows platform~~
 * Share your stats on your favorites networks

 Changelog
 ---------

+__v1.2.2__

+* Fix upgrade function

+__v1.2.1__

+* Add method to remove stats of a deleted networks
+  * It removes followers/following stats from the graph, it didn't add a new point to the graph actually.

 __v1.2.0__